ProFormA/proformaxml/Whitepaper.md

     In case encoding and natural-language should happen to contradict each other, encoding is given precedence.

-    The natural-language value should be formatted as ISO 639-1 for language codes, and ISO 3166-1 alpha-2 for country codes.
+    Its value should be formatted as ISO 639-1 for language codes and ISO 3166-1 alpha-2 for country codes, e. g. "de-DE".

 The relative path to the plaintext file within the ZIP archive is specified in the element content (i. e. the element's text node).